Is your Discord app stuck on RTC connecting error?

 Accumulation of cache and data on the Discord app can cause the RTC connecting issue.
 You can clear all Discord data, which logs you out of the app and refreshes the app to default.

 When you do that, ensure you can remember your Discord login credentials.
-However, if you want to avoid the hassle of inputting passwords, clear the app cache.
+However, clear the app cache to avoid the hassle of inputting passwords.